fabienconus/zerouser/zerotouch_zerouser_deployment.md

 	NSApp.windows[0].canBecomeVisibleWithoutLogin = true
 	NSApp.windows[0].orderFrontRegardless()

-And we must also do the same for the Background, to allow for that nice background blur to be visible.
-We must therefore add these two lines to the `Background.swift` file in the `windowDidLoad()` function, right after `backgroundWindow.setFrameOrigin((NSScreen.main?.frame.origin)!)` :
+The same must also be done for the Background, to allow for that nice background blur to be visible.
+These two lines must therefore be added to the `Background.swift` file in the `windowDidLoad()` function, right after `backgroundWindow.setFrameOrigin((NSScreen.main?.frame.origin)!)` :

 	backgroundWindow.canBecomeVisibleWithoutLogin = true
 	backgroundWindow.orderFrontRegardless()

-Of course, this means that you will then have to recompile, sign and notarize DEPNotify.
+Of course, this means that the DEPNotify application will  have to be recompiled, signed and notarized.

 ### The solution